-- 12.3 After the notification in section 12.2, the person should then notify his or her supervisor, the Building Emergency Coordinator and the Dean of Arts and Sciences as quickly as possible. - 12.4 A decision will be made by Emergency Personnel if a building evacuation is warranted.
+- 12.3 After the notification in section 12.2, the person should then notify his or her supervisor, the Building Emergency Coordinator and the department chairperson as quickly as possible. - 12.4 A decision will be made by Emergency Personnel if a building evacuation is warranted.
 If it is warranted, evacuation should take place using the same evacuation plan and procedures as they would for a fire. - 12.5 Occupants should not touch any suspicious or unfamiliar objects.
-Occupants should wait for police personnel to arrive on the scene before conducting any type of search. - 12.6 The Building Emergency Coordinator (or alternate) and/or administrative units in POT with the UK Police Department will coordinate the building's security once the Incident Commander releases the building.
-This group will also contact building occupants and advise them on when to return to work. - 12.7 The Building Emergency Coordinator and/or the individual administrative units in POT will participate in any post-incident critique regarding the emergency. - 12.8 If an explosion does occur, building occupants should leave the building using the same evacuation plan and procedures as they would for a fire.
+Occupants should wait for police personnel to arrive on the scene before conducting any type of search. - 12.6 The Building Emergency Coordinator (or alternate) and/or administrative unit in MDR3 with the UK Police Department will coordinate the building's security once the Incident Commander releases the building.
+This group will also contact building occupants and advise them on when to return to work. - 12.7 The Building Emergency Coordinator and/or the individual administrative unit in MDR3 will participate in any post-incident critique regarding the emergency. - 12.8 If an explosion does occur, building occupants should leave the building using the same evacuation plan and procedures as they would for a fire.